rodrigo-camini/team-building-balancer-e2e-test.webdriverio/README.md

 # team-building-balancer-e2e-test.webdriverio
 This repository hosts an end-to-end (E2E) Test Automation Framework designed for a web application built with Flutter.

+## Technologies

+This project utilizes the following technologies:

+- **WebDriverIO**: A popular WebDriver implementation for Node.js, used for automating web browsers.
+- **TypeScript**: A typed superset of JavaScript, offering better tooling and type safety.
+- **Mocha**: A testing framework that runs on Node.js, used for executing tests in this project.
+- **Allure Reports**: A framework for generating test reports that provide detailed insights into the results of the executed tests.

+## Design Pattern

+This project is based on the **Page Object Pattern**, which helps to structure the tests in a more maintainable and readable manner.
+The folder structure is organized as follows:

+- **Data**: Contains test data and configurations used across multiple test cases.
+- **Interfaces**: Defines TypeScript interfaces for better type safety and to ensure proper data structures are used in the tests.
+- **Page**: This folder contains the core of the Page Object Pattern, divided into:
+  - **Actions**: Methods that perform actions on the web page (e.g., click buttons, submit forms).
+  - **Interactions**: Methods that represent user interactions with the web page (e.g., hover, drag).
+  - **Elements**: The elements located on the web page (e.g., buttons, input fields).
+- **Reports**: Contains configurations and files for generating test reports using Allure.
+- **Tests**: Contains the actual test scripts, which use the Page Objects to interact with the application.
+- **Utils**: Contains utility functions or helper methods that are used across the project, such as functions for data manipulation or waiting.

+This structure promotes clean, modular, and scalable test code, making it easier to maintain and extend over time.

 ## Requirements

 - Node.js >= 22